jotihicks/African-Music-Genre-Classifier-/README.md

 **Classification Model:** A Jupyter Notebook containing the preprocessing logic, feature extraction (MFCCs/Spectrograms), and model training pipeline.

 **🎯 Target Genres**
-The model is currently trained to distinguish between the following classes:
+The model will be trained to distinguish between the following classes:

 Afrobeat